RemuSalminen/NvimConfig/README.md

-# Rafael Bodill's Neovim Config
+# Remu's Neovim Config
+> forked from Rafi Bodill's vim-config

 Lean mean Neovim machine, 30-45ms startup time.
-Works best with [Neovim] ≥0.9
+Works best with [Neovim] ≥0.10

 :gear: See "[Extending](#extending)" for customizing configuration and adding plugins.

-:triangular_flag_on_post: git tag [`vim`](https://github.com/rafi/vim-config/tree/vim)
-tracks the last revision using Dein.nvim and plugins.yaml.
-Since then, the entire configuration has been rewritten to use [lazy.nvim] and Lua.

 > I encourage you to fork this repo and create your own experience.
 > Learn how to tweak and change Neovim to the way YOU like it.